 There are many different configuration options available in NI VeriStand based on the hardware in the system.
 The sections below discuss the platforms that are available with NI-XNET.
 Select the appropriate hardware target to set up the NI VeriStand project for execution.

 NI LabVIEW is required to use FPGA mode on the NI CompactRIO for the NI XNET 986x module.
-Below are the steps that will need to be followed in order to successfully setup the NI 986x XNET Module for use in NI VeriStand.
+Below are the steps that will need to be followed to successfully set up the NI 986x XNET Module for use in NI VeriStand.
 The first eight steps are completed in NI LabVIEW and the last two steps are completed in NI VeriStand.

 1. Create a blank NI LabVIEW project.2.
 Add an NI CompactRIO target.Figure 2.
 To specify the hardware in the system, add the NI CompactRIO target to the NI LabVIEW project

 3. Add an FPGA Target.Figure 3.
-Add an FPGA target to the NI LabVIEW Project in order to setup the NI-XNET communication.
+Add an FPGA target to the NI LabVIEW Project to set up the NI-XNET communication.

 4. Add an NI 986x XNET Module.Figure 4.
 Add a NI 986x XNET module to the NI LabVIEW project.